conoro/hugo.conoroneill.com/content/post/eoin-keith-barkley-marathons.md

 If any Irish videographer or documentary maker is looking for their next project, please consider making a movie about Eoin doing Barkley.

 I know I'll be checking the news about his progress as he works his way around Frozen Head State Park.
-Possibly even whilst I'm out on my 50 mile cake-walk :-) I may even put a temporary halt to my boycott of Twitter to follow [#BM100](https://twitter.com/hashtag/BM100) over April Fool's Weekend.
+Possibly even whilst I'm out on my 50 mile cake-walk :-) Today I learned a new phrase: "botanical pace".
+That'll be us.
+I may have to put a temporary halt to my boycott of Twitter to follow [#BM100](https://twitter.com/hashtag/BM100) over April Fool's Weekend.